Partial Fault Truck Accident in Utah

 In Utah, you can recover compensation if you are not 50 percent or more responsible for a truck accident.
 But who determines fault?
 That’s where a truck accident attorney can help.
 A lawyer can sort through the facts of the case and identify all liable parties.

-Many parties could be responsible for a truck crash, not just the truck driver.
+Many parties, not just the truck driver, could be responsible for a truck crash.
 The insurance company for those other parties will also investigate the case and look for reasons to push liability onto someone else — and the target could be you.

 - Truck driver – Truckers who engage in unsafe driving behavior such as speeding, driving while fatigued, and tailgating could be financially responsible if you suffer injuries in a semi-truck crash.

-- Trucking company – Truck companies are responsible for making sure they hire safe and well-trained drivers.
+- Trucking company – Truck companies are responsible for hiring safe and well-trained drivers.
 If they fail to verify their employees are qualified and have a safe driving record, accident victims have the right to hold them accountable for their injuries.

 - Auto manufacturers – If a mechanical defect contributed to a truck accident, the company that made the defective part can be held partly liable for the crash.